 Planning a trip, whether a weekend getaway or a 2 week-long trip abroad, is an exciting process.
 That is, until you go to book your flight.
 How do you know if you’re getting the best deal?
 When should you actually pull the trigger?
 It can easily make a pleasant experience into one that makes you sweat bullets.

 Don’t worry, there are some practical steps you can take to ease your worry when searching for airline tickets.
-We’ll walk you through our best tips for finding a deal on your flight, including the best day to actually book it.
+We’ll walk you through our best tips for finding cheap flights, including the best day to actually book it.

 There are a lot of factors that influence airline ticket prices.
-In general, however, the best day to search for flights is on a Sunday.
-Research from Expedia and the Airlines Reporting Corporation for 2018 indicates that this is the best day to find both domestic and international tickets.
+In general, however, the best day to book a flight is on a Sunday.
+Research from Expedia and the Airlines Reporting Corporation for 2018 indicates that this is the day to find the best tickets for both domestic and international flights.

 Does the day of the week really affect ticket prices?